tamagui/tamagui/next.md

     - flicker on some enterStyle animation native (hermes only)
   - reduce bundle size by sharing accessibility prop validity and a few others
     - see https://discord.com/channels/909986013848412191/909986013848412194/1006909946010542221
-  - Select is triggering sheet when not small - media query regression
   - changing family responsive tests
   - animation accept useAnimatedStyle
   - adding `shorthandsOverride` to createTamagui should be easy enough to type with Omit<>